 No, in Connecticut, you do not need to notarize your will to make it legal.

 However, Connecticut allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.

 Yes.
 In Connecticut, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
 Nolo's will software and online will produces a letter to your executor that generally explains what the job requires.
 If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.

-In Colorado, you may revoke or change your will at any time.
+In Connecticut, you may revoke or change your will at any time.
 You can revoke your will by: